abhishek-kumar-code/Redfish_Public/Specification.md

 #### Array properties

 Array properties contain a set of values or objects, and appear as JSON arrays within a response body.
-Array elements shall all contain values of the same primitive type.
-Arrays of string type may specify a format or pattern in order to restrict the structure of the string.
+Array elements shall all contain values of the same data type.

-There are three methods to implement arrays, regardless of the primitive type of the elements:
+There are three styles of arrays, regardless of the data type of the elements:
-* A fixed length array has a static number of elements, with the array size either specified in the property definition, or chosen by the implementation.
+* A fixed length array has a static number of elements, with the array size specified in the property definition or chosen by the implementation.
 * A variable length array, where the array size is not specified, will vary in size among instances, and may change in size.
-This is the most common form.
+This is the most common style.
-* A sparse array, where the array index is meaningful and therefore elements do not change position (index) in the array when elements are added or removed.
-Empty elements within a sparse array property shall be represented by `null` elements.
-An element removed from a sparse array shall be replaced by a `null` element and all other elements shall remain at their current index.
-Any array property using this form shall indicate the sparse form in its schema definition.
+* A rigid array, where the array index is meaningful and therefore elements do not change position (index) in the array when elements are added or removed.
+Empty elements within a rigid array property shall be represented by `null` elements.
+An element removed from a rigid array shall be replaced by a `null` element and all other elements shall remain at their current index.
+Any array property using this style shall indicate the rigid style in the [long description](#long-description-annotation) of its schema definition.

 Services may pad an array property with `null` elements at the end of the sequence to indicate the array size to clients.
-This is useful for small fixed size arrays, and for variable or sparse arrays with a restrictive maximum size.
+This is useful for small fixed length arrays, and for variable or rigid arrays with a restrictive maximum size.
 Services should not pad array properties if the maximum array size is not restrictive.
 For example, an array property typically populated with two elements, that a service limits to a maximum of 16 elements, should not pad the array with 14 `null` elements.

 #### Structured properties